Raihan-28011/ncc/README.md

 touch of python.
 Very easy to learn and use.
 And also it is fast.

 ## New Changes
+Date 14.04.2021
+- I have decided to not support global arrays and global strings.
+If I get better idea to implement them, I might do them.
+Otherwise its a no.

 Date: 12.04.2021
 - Support for windows newline encoding
 - Support for windows console colors